-All of our food preps are basically fuel preps, but instead of fuel for a generator or our vehicles our food serves as fuel, calories, for our bodies.
+All of our food preps are basically fuel preps, but instead of fuel for a generator or our vehicles, our food serves as fuel and calories for our bodies.

 Just like all of our other devices that require a certain amount of fuel to function, it is worth considering how many calories our bodies need for optimum function and a minimum level of subsistence.

 Proper rationing of food is a necessary factor when assessing any survival situation.
 To perform the needed calculations, we must know how many calories are needed, per day, for survival.